web-driverify/web-driverify/README.md

 ## Differences with WebDriver Protocol

-Web-driverify is implemented in comformance to [JSON Wire Protocol][jsonwire], the HTTP APIs exposed by web-driverify is just like [Selenium 2][selenium], thus compliant with test runner [Webdriverio][wdio].
+Web-driverify is implemented in comformance to [JSON Wire Protocol][jsonwire], the HTTP APIs exposed by web-driverify are just like [Selenium 2][selenium], thus compliant with selenium-based test runners like [Webdriverio][wdio].

-Web-driverify cannot launch your browser, you need set your browser's proxy to the Web-driverify server and provide a session by visit the given URL.
+Web-driverify cannot launch your browser by itself, you need set your browser's proxy to the Web-driverify server and open a session by visiting the given URL.

 ## Implementation Status